varnish/Varnish-Book/varnish_book.rst

 .. container:: handout

-The Varnish Book defines the basic skills or objectives that you should learn in each chapter.
-The book teaches these basic skills and provides exercises so you can practice them.
-As self-instructive material, it allows you to pace your own progress and to choose the part you want to learn.
+..
+TODO presentation of outline
 The introduction presents background information of the relevant technologies behind Varnish.
-It presents the history and main design principles needed to understand Varnish cache.
+It presents the history and main design principles needed to understand Varnish.
+..
+TODO for the author:
+.. complete this paragraph

 ..
 Each chapter teaches one **objective** and its **sub-objectives**, or component skills.
 ..
 The format of each sub-objective is of a five-part **lesson** including: